IAMconsortium/pyam/README.md

 pyam: a Python toolkit for Integrated Assessment Modeling
 =========================================================

-*The pyam-analysis package is still under heavy development; public and private APIs are subject to change.*
+*The pyam package is still under heavy development; public and private APIs are subject to change.*

 Overview and scope
 ------------------

-The ``pyam-analysis`` package provides a range of diagnostic tools and functions
+The ``pyam`` package provides a range of diagnostic tools and functions
 for analyzing and working with IAMC-format timeseries data.

 Features: